mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 The fifth is regulation of the *brain-nerve system*.
 That is, according to zazen, regulation of mind.

-Also number six is, I told you yesterday, the whole personality or total personality; the personality that, according to general [Buddhism](glossary#buddhism), is [Buddha Nature](glossary#buddha-nature), or according Buddhist Psychology it is called [karma](glossary#karma).
+Also number six is, I told you yesterday, the whole personality or total personality; the personality that, according to general [Buddhism](glossary#buddhism), is [Buddha Nature](glossary#buddha-nature), or according Buddhist psychology it is called [karma](glossary#karma).

 That total personality has a double face.
 One face is karma; you have carried this from the past.
 And the other face is that total personality which is completely beyond human criticism; that is really Buddha Nature.
 You cannot know what karma is, because karma comes from the beginningless past, and is going to the endless future.
 So that’s why in [Fukanzazengi](glossary#fukanzazengi), [Dogen Zenji](glossary#dogen) says, “The origin of the way is perfect and all-pervading.”